brennv/openshift-custom-router/custom-router/README.md

 image: <your docker registry IP like 172.30.x.x>:5000/default/custom-router:latest
 ```

-To reflect further changes:
+To reflect our new changes:

 ```
 oc start-build custom-router
 oc deploy router --latest
 ```

-Note that the router deployment config doesn't have ImageChange trigger by default, so we need to deploy it manually.
+Note: the router deployment config doesn't have ImageChange trigger by default, so we need to deploy it manually.